gitpod-io/retired-gatsby-website/src/blog/github-codespaces.md

 <sub>*) To avoid misunderstandings: Theia has technically nothing in common with the classic Eclipse IDE, but is an independent project under the umbrella of the Eclipse Foundation.</sub>

-### What About GitLab, Atlassian’s Bitbucket, and Other Git Hosting?
+<h2 class="h3">What About GitLab, Atlassian’s Bitbucket, and Other Git Hosting?</h2>

 We are thrilled to see GitHub/Microsoft investing in automated development environments as it will help convince developers around the world and get this new way of developing software adopted faster.